 - A description of your products and/or services.

 - A definition of your target markets and your target customers.

 - An outline of the benefits you are offering, the problems you solve.

-- Proof of the capabilities of your business and its products or services: years of experience, number of satisfied customers, testimonials or references.
+- Proof of the capabilities of your business and its products or services, such as: years of experience, number of satisfied customers, testimonials or references.

-- What you expect the brochure to accomplish: introduce your business, its products or services, bring in orders, serve as a reminder.
+- What you expect the brochure to accomplish: to introduce your business and its products/services, to bring in orders or to serve as a reminder.

 - Any existing branding materials, including your business card and websites (to ensure a consistent brand experience).

 Decide what you want to say and who you want to say it to: